Altamira Oriole

 Altamira Oriole, Icterus gularis

-Altamira Oriole, Icterus gularis.
+Altamira Oriole, Icterus gularis flavescens.
 Photograph taken in the greater Zihuatanejo area, Guerrero, March 2019.
 Photograph courtesy of Ron Woheau, Zihuatanejo.
 Identification courtesy of Dr. Dan Anderson, Davis, California.

 Background and Identification

-The Altamira Oriole, Icterus gularis, is one of six subspecies of Altamira Oriole, five of which are found in Mexico.
-They are a member of the Icteriidae Family of Troupials and Allies which includes Grackles, New World Blackbirds, and Orioles.
-In Mexico, this species is called Turpial de Altamira.
+The Altamira Oriole, Icterus gularis, is member of the Icteriidae Family of Troupials and Allies which includes Grackles, New World Blackbirds, and Orioles.
+The flavescens subspecies is one of six subspecies of Altamira Oriole, five of which are found in Mexico.
+They are known in Mexico as Turpial de Altamira.

 The Altamira Oriole is the largest in North America.
 The sexes are similar in appearance with slightly larger males.
 Both males and females have orange and yellow heads and a black mask.
 Their lores, or the area between their bill and eye, are also black in color.
 Their neck, nape, underparts, rump, and upper tail coverts are orange and yellow as well.
 The mantle and lower black back end sharply at the base of the nape.
 Their wings are black with orange median coverts, and white-based primaries, and the greater coverts are widely tipped in white creating a single bold white wing bar.
 Their tail is black except for a yellowish base and white shaft streaks.
 Their bill is thick and black with the lower basal portion of the mandible being a pale grayish blue.
 Their iris is brown, and their legs and feet are bluish-gray.